Applying for an F-1 Visa

 • Keep your SEVIS I-901 fee payment receipt.

-• Your visa interview will be brief and probably less than three minutes!
-At this time, the consular official will determine if you will be issued a student visa.
+Your visa interview will be brief and probably less than three minutes!
+The consular officer will determine if you will be issued a student visa at the time of your interview.

 • Show strong ties to your home country.
 Show that you plan to return after your studies.